It's hot out there, folks — we're talking brushing-shoulders-with-triple-digits hot.

 That is just no way to live, so to right those sweaty wrongs, a trip to the nearest river is in order.
 But before you dip your toe into the cool, refreshing Arkie-water, you first have to decide what kind of float trip you want to experience.

-Whatever you're looking for, we've sorted out the best float trips in Arkansas, with a little help from our sister publication, Little Rock Family.
+Whatever you're looking for, we've sorted out the best float trips in Arkansas.

 If you're looking for an oldie, but a goodie, try the Buffalo River.